Superlend/superkat/docs/low-level-spec.md

 - During a `harvest` operation, if the harvested net yield amount is negative.
 - If a circuit-breaker for a strategy is activated by marking its status as `Emergency`, using the `toggleStrategyEmergencyStatus()` function.

-For those scenarios, a loss deduction mechanism is implemented.
-The yield aggregator vault will first deduct the loss amount from any past-harvest-yield that remains to be distributed as interest, if the loss is bigger than that, the remaining amount will be socialised to all current depositors in the aggregator vault.
-Although opportunistic depositors could frontrun loss socialisation by withdrawing earlier, but that could only work if `harvest` will no tbe triggered during a withdraw because the `HARVEST_COOLDOWN` period didn't pass yet.
+For those scenarios, the loss deduction mechanism is implemented.
+The yield aggregator vault will first deduct the loss amount from any past-harvest-yield that remains to be distributed as interest.
+If the loss is bigger than that, the remaining amount will be socialised amongst all current depositors in the aggregator vault.
+Although opportunistic depositors could frontrun loss socialisation by withdrawing earlier, that would only work if `harvest` is not triggered during the withdrawal because the `HARVEST_COOLDOWN` period hasn't pass yet.

 ## Gulping & Smearing Period

-The yield aggregator vault implement a similar mechanism to

-As mentionned in the harvest section, the harvested positivie yield is not immidiatly distributed to depositors, but it does get added to the `totalAllocated` amount, therefore it become available to `gulp()`.
-Gulping is the mechanism which will distribute it to share holders in the vault over a "smeared" two week period.
+As mentionned in the harvest section, the harvested positive yield is not immediately distributed to depositors, but it does get added to the `totalAllocated` amount, therefore it becomes available to `gulp()`.
+Gulping is the mechanism which distributes it to share holders in the vault over a "smeared" two week period.
 Accrued interest is added to the `totalAssetsDeposited` of the aggregator vault, adjusting the exchange rate accordingly.
 On deposit and redeem accrued interest is added to the totalDeposited variable which tracks all deposits in the vault in a donation attack resistent manner.

-On gulp any interest which has not been distributed is smeared for an additional two weeks, in theory this means that interest could be smeared indefinitely by continiously calling gulp, in practice it is expected that the interest will keep accruing, negating any negative side effects which may come from the smearing mechanism.
+On gulp, any interest which has not been distributed, is smeared for an additional two weeks.
+In theory this means that interest could be smeared indefinitely by continiously calling gulp, in practice it is expected that the interest will keep accruing, negating any negative side effects which may come from the smearing mechanism.

-The gulping mechanims implemented here is the same one that was implemented in the [`EulerSavingsRate` contract](https://docs.euler.finance/euler-vault-kit-white-paper/#eulersavingsrate).
+The gulping mechanism implemented here is the same one that was implemented in the [`EulerSavingsRate` contract](https://docs.euler.finance/euler-vault-kit-white-paper/#eulersavingsrate).